 she/her, elle, siya

-My work is grounded in an understanding of how early relationships, family systems, and cultural context shape the patterns we carry into adulthood.
-I hold a Master of Education in Counselling Psychology and have supported young adults and adults navigating anxiety, relational trauma, people-pleasing patterns, and family conflict in both community, post-secondary settings, and private practice settings.
+My work centers on understanding how early relationships, family dynamics, and cultural context shape the patterns we carry into adulthood.
+I hold a Master of Education in Counselling Psychology and work with young adults and adults navigating anxiety, relationship stress, people-pleasing patterns, and family conflict across community, post-secondary, and private practice settings.

 Many of the people I work with are thoughtful, capable, and deeply attuned to others.
-On the outside, they are managing.
-On the inside, they are exhausted from holding everything together.
+They often hold a lot for the people around them.

-Therapy here moves at a steady pace.
-We slow things down.
-We notice what shifts in your body when certain topics arise.
-We make space for the parts of you that strive, protect, doubt, and carry shame.
-Insight matters — but so does helping your nervous system feel safer experiencing that insight.
+Our work moves at a steady pace.
+We slow things down and make space for the parts of you that strive, protect, doubt, or carry shame.

-I believe change happens in relationship.
-My aim is to offer a collaborative space where you do not have to perform, prove, or have everything figured out — only to show up as you are.
-From there, understanding can lead to meaningful and lasting change.
+I believe change happens through relationship.
+My aim is to offer a collaborative space where you don’t have to perform or have everything figured out, only to show up as you are.

 My Approach to Therapy